ga4gh/vrs/README.md

 The VRS specification documentation is written in reStructuredText and located in [docs/source](docs/source/).
 Commits to this repo are built automatically at <https://vrs.ga4gh.org>.

-To build documentation locally, you must install `entr`:
+To build documentation locally, you must install [entr](https://eradman.com/entrproject/):

     brew install entr